 How to avoid car shipping scams?

-For a smooth vehicle shipping experience with no surprises, invest some time to understand the basics of auto transport, learn what entities are involved in the process, understand the auto transport rate equation, read the small print, employ your intuition.
+For a smooth vehicle shipping experience with no surprises, invest some time to understand how to ship a car the right way – learn what entities are involved in the process, understand the auto transport price equation, read the terms, and ask questions.
 Learn how auto transport works – the more you know the better experience you will have.